Kendra Keller is a writer, physical performer, theatre maker, producer, and tender of the creative compost.

 Also known as spoken word artist Lady Longdrop, Kendra’s collection of poems 'Hey Moon!' sold out six times in its first year (2015-16).

 Kendra was born on Kulin country, from a line of cheeky and compulsively hospitable Swiss matriarchs, and raised on Kabi Kabi country by a bunch of bohemian folkies who forgot to send her to school but gave her a different kind of education.
-She has a couple of University degrees and has worked in various roles in the arts and community sectors that have all connected her to good people and fed her art.
+She has a couple of University degrees and the histories of many rich moments of communion with nature, community and self, alive in her body and mind.